Vanilla Pod

 Method

-Store in an airtight glass container at room temperature away from direct sunlight
+Store in an airtight glass container or sealed plastic bag in a cool, dark place away from direct light and heat

 Duration